deployKF/website/content/guides/getting-started.md

     - deployKF has [__centralized configs__](../reference/deploykf-values.md) that manage all aspects of the platform
     - deployKF supports __in-place upgrades__ and can __autonomously__ roll out config changes
     - deployKF lets you __bring your own__ cluster dependencies like __istio__ and __cert-manager__, if desired
-    - deployKF uses __ArgoCD Applications__ to provide native GitOps support
+    - deployKF provides __native GitOps__ via ArgoCD

+!!! support "Do you offer commercial support?"

+    Yes!
+The founder of deployKF ([Mathew Wicks](https://www.linkedin.com/in/mathewwicks/)), operates a US-based company named [Aranui Solutions](https://www.aranui.solutions) to provide commercial support and advisory services for organizations building ML & Data Platforms on Kubernetes.

+    Email [`sales@aranui.solutions`](mailto:sales@aranui.solutions?subject=%5BdeployKF%5D%20MY_SUBJECT) to learn more!

 ### Other Questions

-??? question_secondary "Which ML and AI tools are included?"
+??? question_secondary "Which ML and AI tools are in deployKF?"

     deployKF supports all tools from the [Kubeflow Ecosystem](../reference/tools.md#kubeflow-ecosystem) including [Kubeflow Pipelines](../reference/tools.md#kubeflow-pipelines) and [Kubeflow Notebooks](../reference/tools.md#kubeflow-notebooks).
     We are actively adding support for other popular tools such as [MLflow](../reference/future-tools.md#mlflow-model-registry), [Airflow](../reference/future-tools.md#apache-airflow), and [Feast](../reference/future-tools.md#feast).